spacelift-io/user-documentation/docs/vendors/pulumi/getting-started/c-sharp.md

 ![Configure backend.](<../../../assets/screenshots/image (38).png>)

-{% hint style="info" %}
+!!! info
     You can use https://api.pulumi.com as the Login URL to use the official Pulumi state backend.
 You'll also need to provide your Pulumi access token through the PULUMI\_ACCESS\_TOKEN environment variable.
-{% endhint %}

 You'll now have to set up the AWS integration for the Stack, as is described in [AWS](../../../integrations/cloud-providers/aws.md#setting-up-aws-integration).